Opened: 2002

 Closed: 2008

 Aviano Middle School opened in September 2002.
-The building that housed the elementary, middle and high schools was a building that had taken several years to complete.
+The building that housed the elementary, middle, and high schools was a building that had taken several years to complete.
 The original plan was to have two schools: an elementary school and a high school.
 The construction was in a U-shape with one arm for the elementary, part of which was a two-story building, and the other arm for the middle/high school, which was a three-story building.
 The crossover section was the multipurpose room/cafeteria.

-When the school opened, one of the teachers had collected all the rhizomes flowers that had been around the old school buildings and had the students plant them in the play area of the middle school.
+When the school opened, one of the teachers had collected all the rhizome flowers that had been around the old school buildings and had the students plant them in the play area of the middle school.

-There were several study trips that the students participated in to foster cultural exchanges: ice skating trips for the eighth graders and orienteering classes that led to students hiking in the nearby mountains to use their new skills.
+There were several study trips that the students participated in to foster cultural exchanges, ice skating trips for the eighth graders, and orienteering classes that led to students hiking in the nearby mountains to use their new skills.
 The art teacher and host nation teacher took the students to Venice for Carnevale after the students created their own masks to wear.
 Students also had the experience of riding the local train to shop in another city.

 The middle school became part of the high school in 2008.